-You must have spent days or months in understanding the project requirements and then actually implementing them through your coding skills.
-Now, it’s time for the launch but it is always great to have a checklist in order to not miss out anything important.
-So, we are here bringing you the guide for launching your app or making it live on Google Play Store.
-It has been framed by some of the Best Android Developers having many years of experience serving the industry so let’s go through the steps one by one and move towards a successful launch.
+You must have spent days or months understanding the project requirements and then actually implementing them through your coding skills.
+Now, it’s time for the launch but it is always great to have a checklist to not miss out on anything important.
+So, we are here to bring you a guide for launching your app or making it live on Google Play Store.
+It has been framed by some of the Best Android Developers who have many years of experience serving the industry so let’s go through the steps one by one and move toward a successful launch.

 There are some things that Android App Developers need to keep ready in their carts before following the steps to publish any application over Play Store.
 These things would help you present your application in front of prospects in a good manner.

-A. Google Play Publisher Account: In order to publish any app, you need to have a publisher account on Google Play.
-This account would let you publish and handle all the information regarding your app in future.
+A. Google Play Publisher Account: To publish any app, you need to have a publisher account on Google Play.
+This account would let you publish and handle all the information regarding your app in the future.

-B. Signed APK: If you app has been completed and it’s time for launch then you need to generate signed APK in Android studio as Android requires it.
+B. Signed APK: If your app has been completed and it’s time for launch then you need to generate a signed APK in Android Studio as Android requires it.

-C. App icon: App icon is basically the logo of your app that users see on their app listing interface.
-It should be uploaded as 512 x 512 32-bit format which is saved as PNG as any other format is not supported.
+C. App icon: App icon is the logo of your app that users see on their app listing interface.
+It should be uploaded in 512 x 512 32-bit format which is saved as PNG as any other format is not supported.

 D. Feature Graphic: The size has to be 1024 x 500 JPEG or 24-bit PNG with no alpha.

-E. Keep both short and long description ready for your app.
+E. Keep both short and long descriptions ready for your app.
 It should explain your application and its functionalities in brief.